Side, Turkey: Hellenistic period

-Romans
+Roman period

 The consul Servilius Vatia defeated these brigands in 78 BC and later the Roman general Pompey in 67 BC, bringing Side under the control of Rome and beginning its second period of ascendancy, when it established and maintained a good working relationship with the Roman Empire.

 Emperor Augustus reformed the state administration and placed Pamphylia and Side in the Roman province of Galatia in 25 BC, after the short reign of Amyntas of Galatia between 36 and 25 BC.
 Side began another prosperous period as a commercial centre in Asia Minor through its trade in olive oil.
 Its population grew to 60,000 inhabitants.
 This period would last well into the 3rd century AD.
 Side also established itself as a slave-trading centre in the Mediterranean.
 Its large commercial fleet engaged in acts of piracy, while wealthy merchants paid for such tributes as public works, monuments, and competitions as well as the games and gladiator fights.
 Most of the extant ruins at Side date from this period of prosperity.